Introduction from the Headteacher

 We are aiming to make our teaching as effective as possible, with feedback and assessment remaining a key element of the student experience.

-Live teaching interactions will only take place during a timetabled lesson and students will be made aware of in advance of when they are going to take place.
+Live teaching interactions will take place during normal timetabled lessons and students will be made aware of in advance of when they are going to take place.

 Feedback to students